rnkn/binder/README.md

 The notes buffer (see below) can be accessed with either `binder-sidebar-open-notes` (bound to `z`) or `binder-sidebar-toggle-notes` (bound to `i`).

+Hide item file extensions by setting the `binder-sidebar-hide-file-extensions` option.
+This can be toggled with `binder-sidebar-toggle-file-extensions` (bound to `E`).

 You can customize how the sidebar window is displayed by setting `binder-sidebar-display-alist` option.